 as parameters.
 You may access the current window if desired.

-and restore the colors if required.
-You may modify SELREC$ within the selection routine and write the modified record back to the disc.
-If you do modify the record, CDS037 will re-display the record.
-See example programs CDX090 and 091.
-If you do not change the record, but want CDS037 to redisplay the record, because of related file display, or external programs referenced in
+The selected record is at line L .Alternatively you may print another window, then Note: the You may modify If you do not change the record, but want CDS037 to redisplay the record, because of related file display, or external programs referenced in

-DISP$ , then return L as 0 to CDS037.
 In some cases, you may need to modify more than one record in the

 file, or even add records to the primary data file.
 In this case